gyopiazza/holykit/README.md

 Building blocks for front-end designers.
 Holy-Kit includes a **fluid grid** with support for **fixed width margins** (gutters).
 Made with **LESS/CSS**, it allows for **any amount of columns**, it's **responsive** and **semantic**.

-Supported by real browsers and IE8+.
+Supported by browsers and IE8+.